Bank CEOs tell Congress they'll work to avoid foreclosures - News Break

 Luetkemeyer and other Republicans also pushed on the fact that many of these big banks actively seek to do business in China, which has been accused of numerous human rights violations.

-Several members on Congress also asked the CEOs about inflation.
-Trillions of dollars have been spent under former President Donald Trump and President Joe Biden to combat the economic impacts of the coronavirus pandemic.
-The economic recovery is well underway, but prices for things such as lumber, steel and gasoline have risen sharply in recent months.

-When asked whether inflation is an issue, JPMorgan's Dimon said that inflation was “heating up, but we are not boiling yet.”
-Solomon echoed the comments from Dimon, saying that the economy was not overheating yet “but I would be cautious.”

-The CEOs were also asked for their opinion on digital currencies like Bitcoin, which have soared in value the past 18 months, but recently have been extremely volatile.
+Members of Congress also asked the CEOs for their opinion on digital currencies like Bitcoin, which have soared in value the past 18 months, but recently have been extremely volatile.
 The currencies have also been used in criminal activities, like the ransomware attack on a East Coast pipeline company earlier this month.

 “My own personal view is it's nothing like a fiat currency, it's nothing like gold.
 Buyer beware," Dimon said bluntly.